entando/entando-core/README.md

 * **entando-archetypes**: https://github.com/entando/entando-archetypes.
 Entando archetypes project provides sample project to kickstart your standard/basic Entando portal development and components.

 * **entando-components**: https://github.com/entando/entando-components.
-Entando platform relies on a number of components or extensions that add functionality not included with the standard Entando.
+Entando platform relies on a number of components or extensions that add functionality not included with the standard Entando platform.
 There are various types of components.
 These could extend the functionality of Entando engine, admin-console and portal-ui (apps components), or extend the functionality of the Entando engine, and admin-console (plugins components), or extend the functionality of portal-ui (bundles components).

 * **entando-ux-packages**: https://github.com/entando/entando-ux-packages.
 Entando ux-packages are modules capable to implement a range of specific customizations.